thesullivantage/camelConvert/README.md

 1. Create a .bashrc in home directory, if one does not yet exist.
 2. Add the following to that file (in VI or other editor): alias camel='python {insert absolute path of camelConvert.py script}'

-3. Restart Linux terminal, and try typing in camel to the terminal and pressing enter.
+3. Type camel [./filename] in your command line after arestarting bash (or sourcing .bashrc immediately)

+4. Enjoy your filenames without spaces!
 Cheers!